-Finally, when Isaac was old and about to bless his sons, his intention was to bless his older son, Esau, with the material blessings of the world while Jacob would receive the spiritual blessing.
-Isaac had thought that both sons would carry on the covenant that God had promised to him before his birth (Genesis 17:19).
+Isaac prayed for Rebekah, who had not borne children.
+He waited 20 years before his prayer was answered.
+Then Rebekah unexpectedly had not one, but two sons.
+When Isaac was old and about to bless his sons, his intention was to bless Esau with the material blessings of the world while Jacob would receive the spiritual blessing.
+Isaac thought both sons would carry on the covenant that God promised.
 But in events Isaac certainly was not expecting, Jacob deceived him and received both blessings.
-It became clear that Jacob alone would become father to the nation of Israel.
+It became clear that Jacob would become father to the nation of Israel.

-From beginning to end, Isaac's life was filled with an undercurrent of laughter at the unexpected gifts he received.
-However, when the Jewish sages chose one attribute to describe Isaac, they chose the characteristic of strength.
-It was Isaac's inner strength that allowed him to overcome life's unexpected challenges with laughter.
+Isaac's life was filled with an undercurrent of laughter at the unexpected gifts he received.
+But when the Jewish sages chose one attribute to describe Isaac, they chose strength.
+Isaac's inner strength allowed him to overcome life's unexpected challenges with laughter.

-Join us in this month's Limmud as we take a deeper look at the enigmatic patriarch Isaac, and discover how a life filled with obedience, faith, perseverance, and yes, laughter, allowed him to be a bridge, passing along the covenant given to his father, Abraham, to his son, Jacob, and finally, to us, God's children.
+Join us in this month's Fellowship Study as we take a deeper look at the patriarch Isaac, and discover how he passed on the covenant given to his father, Abraham, to his son, Jacob, and finally, to us, God's children.